WETHERBY FESTIVAL COMEDY POEM COMPETITION

 • You can either submit a video (email attachment or a link, e.g. to a Google Drive) or text of the poem.

-• Winners will be notified by 30th September 2025.
+• Winners will be notified in October 2026.

 • The poem must be written by the entrant.
 Use of AI - really?
 Give over.